jmtt89/AndroidAppDemo/README.md

     // ...
 }
 ```
 Add dependencies for basic libraries required for the services you have enabled.
-To this, add the plugin to your app-level build.gradle:
+To this, add the plugin to your app-level build.gradle (**at the BOTTOM of your app/build.gradle file** so no dependency collisions are introduced).

 ```gradle
 apply plugin: 'com.google.gms.google-services'
 ```

-**At the bottom of your app/build.gradle file** so no dependency collisions are introduced.
+Sync your project with the changes on gradle.
 -------
 ## Create Messangi Account